hiimjako/obsidian-live-syncinator/README.md

 - Fix consistency on startup, to align local offline changes
 - Add cursor of other clients
 - Add heartbeat on ws connection
-- fix file save, sometimes a text file is saved as binary